Line Availability

 Colour coding

-When viewed for today only, the header for each section on the Details page gives an indication if it is currently impacting the associated heat tile colour.
-This applies for collapsed sections also.
+When viewed for today only, each section on the Details page gives an indication if it is currently alerting and thus impacting the associated heat tile colour.
+Find out more about colour coding.

 Line Availability description